reactjs/rfcs/text/0000-React.HeadlessComponent.md

 enumerate the constraints you are trying to solve without coupling them too closely to the solution you have in mind.

 React Components bundle reusable **behaviors** and **elements**.
 However, we often want to implement the two separately for reusability, and use composition to build up our user interfaces.
-[Function-as-children Render props](https://reactjs.org/docs/render-props.html#using-props-other-than-render) and [Headless components](https://medium.com/merrickchristensen/headless-user-interface-components-565b0c0f2e18) are increasingly popular design patterns to do this (even included in [the new Context API](https://reactjs.org/docs/context.html) and taught by [Kent C Dodds at React Raly](https://www.youtube.com/watch?v=ii-T6HrkZFM)), however because they are entirely userland design patterns, no guarantees exist to ensure any particular higher order component or render prop controller will not also render elements as well as provide behavior control.
+[Function-as-children Render props](https://reactjs.org/docs/render-props.html#using-props-other-than-render) and [Headless components](https://medium.com/merrickchristensen/headless-user-interface-components-565b0c0f2e18) are increasingly popular design patterns to do this (even included in [the new Context API](https://reactjs.org/docs/context.html) and taught by [Kent C Dodds at React Rally](https://www.youtube.com/watch?v=ii-T6HrkZFM)), however because they are entirely userland design patterns, **no guarantees exist** to ensure any particular higher order component or render prop controller will not also render elements as well as provide behavior control.

 **Dev Tools**: This informal nature makes it impossible to build any tooling that leverages or even encourages this pattern.
 For example [React Devtools currently suffer from a pollution of higher order components](https://twitter.com/brian_d_vaughn/status/1025776259056336897) and it is difficult to have a good rule to filter out elements that don't show up in the DOM.
 Conversely, we can also filter -for- headless components and track only their state changes given their state changes are more likely to be significant than regular React Components.